evstinik/arkit3.5-scenereconstruction-visualization/docs/ARKit3.5 draft.md

 Experimentally I found out, that for vertices and normals format is `MTLVertexFormat.float3`, i.e. 3 floats representing X, Y and Z coordinate of vertex / vector respectively.

-**TODO: Add format for classification**
+Format for classification is `MTLVertexFormat.uchar`, which represents raw value of `ARMeshClassification` enum.

-What also I found out is that amount of normals is the same as amount of *vertices*, not faces.
+What I also found out is that amount of normals is the same as amount of *vertices*, not faces.
 This fact neither match documentation, which describes normals property as *rays that define which direction is outside for each face.*, nor it fits the general meaning of a normal.

 Next data type is [`ARGeometryElement`](https://developer.apple.com/documentation/arkit/argeometryelement), which is used for faces description.
 It also contains a Metal `buffer: MTLVertexFormat`.
 Buffer contains an array of array of vertex indices.
 Each element in buffer represent face.
 Face is represented by fixed amount of numbers (`indexCountPerPrimitive`).
 Each number is a vertex index.